takahiro-hirofuchi/mesmeric-emulator/README.md

 - If creating multiple threads/processes, a target application program needs to be slightly extended to inform the emulator of thread information.
 - To emulate a hybrid memory system, a target application program needs to be slightly extended to inform the emulator of memory allocation.
+The PEBS support of Intel processors is necessary.
 - More documentation will come up soon.